mmistakes/minimal-mistakes/_drafts/project-loom.md

 16:29:07.563 [Take a break] INFO in.rcard.virtual.threads.App - VirtualThread[#23,Take a break]/runnable@ForkJoinPool-1-worker-1 | I'm done with the break
 ```

-As we guessed, the `riccardo` virtual thread was in fact pinned to its carrier thread.
+As we guessed, the `riccardo` virtual thread was pinned to its carrier thread.
 Despite what we previously said, we can also see the name of the carrier thread here.
 Amazing.

-We can change the configuration of the carrier pool to allow the JVM adding a new carrier thread to the pool when needed:
+We can change the configuration of the carrier pool to allow the JVM to add a new carrier thread to the pool when needed:

 ```
 -Djdk.virtualThreadScheduler.parallelism=1